Mental Health & Wellbeing Programmes

 - A form of stress relief and encourage self-care

 We encourage individuals, groups and organisations to talk to us to learn more about the programmes we offer.

-We place community engagement at the core of our work.
+We place people at the heart of our work.
 Not only are we are a gallery of contemporary photography, centre of education and unique archive.
 But we also search for new ways to make photography relevant to the everyday lives of people within our communities.
 As a post-conflict society, Northern Ireland has both a high prevalence of inter-generational trauma and above average rates of mental health diagnoses.
 This means that we work with people with a wide range of mental health & wellbeing concerns.
 And we do this on a daily basis.

 In this setting, photography has a range of uses.
 Firstly, it is a tool for participants to document their struggles.
 Secondly, it is a way to tell local stories to wider audience.
 Finally, it is a relaxing, social activity that serves as an enjoyable and safe space.

 Our programmes are based on Viewpoint, a ground breaking use of therapeutic photography.
 It focuses primarily on distraction and disruption, engaging individuals and communities of all ages, abilities and backgrounds with creative photography.
 In addition, we have also developed the Wellbeing Photography Programme.
 This is designed to help participants improve wellbeing and resilience through motivation, positive reinforcements and creative & engaging photographic activities.